 If your dog doesn’t already understand the sit command, it’s time to teach it.

-If it’s able to keep its four paws on the floor even for a few seconds, start ordering it to sit.
-As soon you walk through the door and it sees you, say the ‘sit’ command.
+If it can keep its four paws on the floor for a few seconds, start ordering it to sit.
+As you walk through the door and it sees you, say the ‘sit’ command.

 4. Get down to Your Dog’s Level

-However, make sure you don’t bend over the top of your dog.
+However, ensure you don’t bend over the top of your dog.
 Because if they still try to jump, you can suffer a facial injury or a chipped tooth.

-If you aren’t comfortable kneeling down every time, the alternative method is to get a chair and position your hand lower towards the ground for petting.
+If you aren’t comfortable kneeling every time, the alternative method is to get a chair and position your hand lower toward the ground for petting.

 5. Involve Everyone Around You